 - If you see a blue glow around metal objects, smell ozone, hear buzzing, feel your scalp tingle or your hair stands on end – get to cover or crouch down.
 The movement of electricity just before lightning strikes creates these sensations.

 - If a strike occurs, apply first aid to victims – Call 911 immediately.
 Don’t cause another casualty by exposing yourself to lightning.
 Wait until danger is past before helping victims.
-Remember: people don’t hold a charge, so touching them can’t hurt you; victims without a pulse can be revived with CPR; and 80% of those struck by lightning survive.
+People don’t hold a charge, so touching them can’t hurt you; victims without a pulse can be revived with CPR; and 80% of those struck by lightning survive.

 Emergency Services — Dial 911